mreggian/larpix_longevity_test/README.md

 - `monitor_labjack.py`.
 This script retrieves information from the labjack device and saves it to a database.

 - `syracuse_start_monitoring_all_variables.sh`.
-This script runs the three scripts above, each one in a different terminal.
+This script starts grafana-cloud server and runs the three scripts above, each one in a different terminal.